flockRush/diyshortvideos.github.io/src/Resources/How-Anyone-Can-Use-Flockrush-to-Build-an-Audience-of-One-Million-Fans-in-Ten-Steps.md

   <p>
       Encouraging users to interact will increase the visibility of your posts on follower feeds and make you visible to their followers.
 Personalized responses with open questions and reasons to like or share posts are a great way to boost engagement and also allow you to add further personality to your pages.</p>
-  <h3 id="stepeight">Step Eight: Use a blog to gain high volumes of email subscribers, cross-promote your products and monetize your audience</h3>
+  <h3 id="stepeight" class="green">StepEight: Use a blog to gain high volumes of email subscribers, cross-promote your products and monetize your audience</h3>
   <p>The ultimate aim for having a large audience is to turn it into a successful traffic engine that you can use to grow large numbers of email subscribers, cross promote products and monetize your audience.
 Social networks typically prioritize content
       that builds quality engagement within their platform, but within your strategy you need to be able to use fan engagement to deliver traffic to the place where you want to activate your marketing.</p>
   <p>